Merzasphor/MWSE/docs/source/lua/type/tes3birthsign.rst

     The filename of the mod that owns this object.

 `spells`_ (`tes3spellList`_)
+    Read-only.
 A list of spells granted by the birthsign.

 `texturePath`_ (`string`_)
     Path to the related image representing the birthsign.